 Email can leap over all of them at the touch of the Send button.

 Of course, it’s not as simple as pushing Send.
 The correspondence of which I speak requires quite a bit on your part.
 For instance:

 - Diligence.
 You may have to dig to find the necessary email address.
-But the great thing about writers and experts: they either have their own websites – with easy-to-find contact information – or they work at a university or some other org, and these typically set up emails as email@example.com firstname.lastname@example.org.
+But the great thing about writers and experts: they either have their own websites – with easy-to-find contact information – or they work at a university or some other org, and these typically set up emails as firstname.lastname@example.org or email@example.com.
 Start by engaging in the requisite Google work.